carpentries-incubator/reproducible-publications-quarto/episodes/10-biblio-crossref.md

 A file with the BIB file extension is a BibTeX Bibliographical Database file.
 It's a specially formatted text file that lists references pertaining to a particular source of information.
 They're normally seen only with the .`bib` file extension but might instead use `.bibitex`.
 BibTeX files might hold references for things like research papers, articles, books, etc. The file often includes an author's name, year, title, page number, and other related content.
 Each item can be edited, in case there is any metadata incorrect or missing.

-Most citation and reference management tools such as Refworks, Endnote, Mendeley and Zotero, as well as some search engines (e.g., Google Scholar), most scientific databases, and our UCSB library catalog allow us to export citations aa [.bib or BibteX files](https://en.wikipedia.org/wiki/BibTeX).
+Most citation and reference management tools such as Refworks, Endnote, Mendeley and Zotero, as well as some search engines (e.g., Google Scholar), most scientific databases, and our UCSB library catalog allow us to export citations as [.bib or BibteX files](https://en.wikipedia.org/wiki/BibTeX).
 These files are used to describe and process lists of references, mostly in conjunction with LaTeX documents.
 Each .bib file has a citation key or ID preceded by an `@`, which uniquely identifies each item.
 Citation keys can be customized, as we will learn in a bit, but be advised that your manuscript will render citations correctly only if you have the cited item corresponding to its exact key.

 ## Inserting Citations